bcgov/MOH-HCIM-FHIR/input/pagecontent/restful.md

 * PHN fails validation check
 * the message contains illegal characters in any of the name fields
 * no user id or effective date were provided
+* the message contains a date of death or death indicator but no PHN
-*or if a Source Record Identifier was not provided if the source is not PHN Bound
+* or if a Source Record Identifier was not provided if the source is not PHN-Bound

-A Revise Person message with a date of death or death indicator must have a PHN.
+The minimum data set for Revise Person is:
+* Purported PHN or Mother's PHN
+* Name
+  * Name Type
+  * First Name
+  * Last Name
+* Date of Birth
+* Gender
+* OR
+* Name
+  * Name Type
+  * First Name
+  * Last Name
+* Date of Birth
+* Gender
+* Address
+  * Address Type (Mailing or Physical)
+  * Address Line 1
+  * City
+  * State if country is provided and is CA or US

 ### RESTful Get Examples